TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

 Custom Languages
 ================

-The list of supported languages is defined in :php:`\TYPO3\CMS\Core\Localization\Locales::$languages`.
-Adding support for a new language usually starts by adding the language there and waiting for the next release.
+:ref:`i18n-languages` describes the languages which are supported by default.

-However, it is possible to add custom languages to the TYPO3 backend and create the translations locally using XLIFF files.
+It is possible to add custom languages to the TYPO3 backend and create the translations locally using XLIFF files.

 First of all, the language must be declared: